 Do shave in between treatments.
 This is the best way to quickly remove hair without damaging the root.
 Don’t apply heavy make-up for 24 hours after your laser treatment to avoid clogging the skin and causing breakouts.
 If you must opt for mineral types, Do avoid sun exposure and lay off the fake tan, too.
 Lasers are more compatible with paler skin-types, so, even though a tan looks great, it’ll minimize the efficiency of the laser, preventing the energy from making its way to the root of the hair.

 Finding the Right Provider is Key

 Like all procedures even non-invasive treatments can be dangerous in inexperienced hands.
-Find the right doctor for you with the right qualification, otherwise, you are throwing money at treatments that may not work or could harm you, such as blisters and scars.
+Research and find the right doctor or dermatologist for you with the right qualification, otherwise, you are throwing money at treatments that may not work or could harm you, such as blisters and scars.